 Dalmas A. Taylor Memorial Summer Minority Policy Fellowship

-This fellowship honors the memory of Dalmas A. Taylor, who passed away during his term as President of SPSSI.
+This predoctoral fellowship honors the memory of Dalmas A. Taylor, who passed away during his term as President of SPSSI.
 Dr. Taylor had been involved for many years with SPSSI.
 In addition, he was instrumental in establishing the Minority Fellowship Program at the American Psychological Association and in increasing APA’s attention to the inclusion of people of color.

-Applicants must be currently enrolled and in good standing in an accredited graduate program in psychology or a related field.
+Applicants must be currently enrolled and in good standing in an accredited doctoral program in psychology or a related field.
 In addition, they must be a member of an ethnic minority group (including, but not limited to, African American, Alaskan Native, American Indian, Asian American, Latinx, and Pacific Islander) and/or have demonstrated a commitment to a career with a focus on ethnic minority issues.
-Applicants should not have completed their graduate program by the time they begin the fellowship.
+Applicants should not have completed their doctoral program by the time they begin the fellowship.

 2. A statement (of no more than 1,000 words) with detailed information that includes:

 Online submissions are the preferred method.
 You are limited to five files to upload at any given time, and submissions must be limited to this number.
-At the time you submit your completed application, please also send an email to Central Office at email@example.com.
+At the time you submit your completed application, please also send an email to SPSSI's Central Office at email@example.com.
 As the subject of the email, write "Taylor application."
 In the body of the email include the information from your cover page.
 Recommendation letters should be included with your uploaded materials if possible.
 If preferred, please have recommendation letters emailed to firstname.lastname@example.org for inclusion.